 However, these areas can be corrected either by adjusting the G9 skeleton, or by using custom morphs, before exporting the shape to file.
 For example, to correct the chest area using the G9 skeleton, try these joint adjustments:

 These areas may be easily overlooked as the Genesis 9 figure is using a gray-colored shader by default.
 It's recommended to apply a character skin shader to the Genesis 9 figure, so that areas of misalignment are more obvious.

 For the pose, load the Genesis 8 base character into the same scene, so we can compare its pose with Genesis 9.
-Set the Side-Side value of the left thigh and right thigh to 6.5 and -6.5, respectively:
+Set the Side-Side value of the left thigh and right thigh to 6.0 and -6.0, respectively (adjusted rigging required):